chrisregner/daily-routines-tracker/README.md

 ----------------------------------------

 - add & test other components
+  - misc
     - [done] edit resetRoutine action/reducer so that it stops the tracker as necessary
     - [done] edit editRoutine action/reducer so that it resets the time left as necessary
     - [done] pass RoutineItem\'s specs for conditional rendering
     - [done] use buttons instead of link in RoutineItem controls and correct the usage of buttons and links elsewhere as applicable
     - [done] test two of my custom proptypes
-  - add the virtual class library
+    - [done] add the virtual class library
   - the rest of the functionality
 - final design/theming
   - buttons should animate when pressed